 My musicological research examines the social, historical, material, and

-epistemological conditions that predicate contemporary STEM research in
+epistemological conditions that predicate contemporary

-scientific rationalization and mathematical axiomatization—how these
+rationalization and mathematical axiomatization—how these antinomies

-work encompasses multiple scales of analysis, involving for instance the
+encompasses multiple scales of analysis, involving for instance the

 ethnographic study of engineers and technologists working on generative